The Bankrate promise

 After you are convicted of a DUI or DWI, you could face heavy consequences, including fines, license and registration suspensions and even jail time.
 However, the specific penalties levied depend on many factors, including the state you were convicted in, whether this was your first alcohol-related traffic offense, if you had children in the car with you and how much over the legal limit you were, among others.

 For instance, some states will increase your penalties if you are determined to have a “high BAC,” but the definition of high can vary.
 In Washington, D.C., you might not be considered to have a high BAC until you are at or over 0.20 percent, but in South Carolina, the threshold for a high BAC is only 0.10 percent.
-Additionally, some states require drivers to install an interlock device in their vehicle after their first DUI, while others only require one after the second offense (or don’t require one at any point).
+Some states require drivers to install an interlock device in their vehicle after their first DUI, while others only require one after the second offense (or don’t require one at any point).

 Traffic laws are constantly evolving, so it’s important to stay abreast of any changes in your state’s statutes.
 As such, your state’s DMV may be the best source for the most up-to-date information regarding your state’s specific DUI penalties.
 If you have been charged with a DUI or DWI, you may want to contact an attorney to help you navigate the process.